 You’re not going to do your business in isolation, but in different spheres or environments that overlaps but have a definite impact on the outcomes of your business.
-They are the Macro environment, the Micro environment and your business’s internal environment.
+They are the Macro environment, the Micro (or Market) environment and your business’s internal environment.

 2 Macro environment

 The macro environment spans politics and legal, economics, social and cultural matters, technology, and demography factors.
-Your organisation has little or no influence on factors in the macro environment.
+Remember, your organisation has little or no influence on factors in the macro environment.
 However, the macro environment may have a huge impact on your business.
 Hence you should know which factors affect your business and how to manage them.

 3 Market or Micro environment

 The market environment, also known as ‘the operating environment’ focuses on those which shape the immediate trading environment.
 For instance these ‘shapers’ include the customers with their needs and wants, the competitors, intermediaries and suppliers.
 Indeed, they determine the dynamics of the market and therefore you need to understand their behaviour to develop an effective market strategy.

 4 Internal environment

 Can your business do what it wants to do?
 In addition to external threats and opportunities, you need to develop a strategy based on the objectives, strengths, and capabilities of your business.

 In order to succeed, you need to know your own business.
 Also, if you need a business plan to get capital to start or grow your business, the lender or investor wants to see where your money will be coming from.
 Furthermore will they want to know if you have qualified and experience personnel that can help to reach your business goals.

 5 SWOT analysis